 The Student Program offers an inside look at the architectural profession, highlighting the varied career paths open to graduates of architecture school.

-The 2022 Student Program will run on two tracks, one online and one in-person.
+The 2023 Student Program will run on two tracks, one online and one in-person.
+The in-person track is open only to a limited number of students from participating schools.
 The online track is open to current students from any college or university.
-The in-person track is open only to students from participating schools.

 - Barnard College / Columbia College*